jonathankap/sortier/docs/usage/running.md

 1. Return an exit code of 1 With this flag enabled: 1.
 The message no longer is printed
 1. Return an exit code of 0 if no other errors occur

+#### `--check`

+Check if any files have changed without making changes.
+Returns 0 if no changes are needed, 1 if changes are needed, or 2 if there is an error.

 ## API

 Sortier also has an API you can run via code: